camoto-project/gamearchivejs/README.md

     # Convert an archive into another format
     gamearch open duke3d.grp save -t arc-rff-blood-v301 duke3d.rff

+    # Extract a file by offset from an archive that has no filenames
+    gamearch open data.dat extract -n output.filename @100

+    # Extract all files from an archive
+    gamearch open duke3d.grp extract '*'

+    # Extract all files from an archive that has no filenames
+    gamearch open data.dat extract '@*'

 To get a list of supported file formats, run: